Search

 Struggling with pests?
 Share your details and our experts will build a safe, effective plan for you.

-Gulls are increasingly seen as challenging pests in urban and coastal areas.
+Gulls (often referred to as seagulls) are increasingly seen as challenging pests in urban and coastal areas.
 Their bold and adaptive nature has led to a rise in conflicts, property damage, and public health concerns.
 The presence of gulls in large numbers can be particularly damaging to food and hospitality businesses due to the risk of contamination, elevated noise, excrement and aggressive behaviour that deters trade.

 It is dangerous to tackle gulls yourself and control is strictly governed by the Wildlife and Countryside Act, so it’s important to use a licenced pest control company.